 - 5) Talks at local public and private schools - 6) Advising or participating in community and governmental groups - 7) Speaking to civic clubs and religious organizations - 8) Civic projects such as Habitat for Humanity - 9) Institutional Advancement activities

 II.
-H. Brevard College Evaluation of Instruction Process
+H. Faculty Professionalism